louisstow/doc.sproute.io/views.md

 ### Escaping the tag
 If you actually want two curly braces in your page without it being a tag, you can use an HTML entity (`&#103;`) or put a forwardslash before the tag `\{{`.

+## Default Variables
+When rendering a view, you have access to a variety of in-built variables.

+### params
+This object contains the placeholders specified from the [controller](/docs/controller).

+### query
+URLs can have query variables (e.g. `?queryOption=hi`).
+You can access this through the `query` object.

+### session
+The in-built user accounts are attached to the session object.
+You will mainly be using the user account at `session.user`.
+This contains the entire logged in user object.
+If the user is not logged-in this value will be empty.

+### self
+Assorted variables are contained in the `self` object.

+* `url`: The requested URL being rendered.
+* `dir`: Directory of the view being rendered.